The Anubis Gates: Reception

 The Anubis Gates was chosen for Gollancz's Fantasy Masterworks (appearing as #47).
 Cheryl Morgan lists the novel among "12 Classic Steampunk Books."

-Chris Henderson reviews the book favorably in the December 1983 issue of Dragon Magazine.
-He calls it "one of the best books to appear on the shelves this year".
-Noting it is "one of those rare books—a solid mainstream fantasy novel", Henderson recommends it.
+Chris Henderson reviewed the book favorably in the December 1983 issue of Dragon, calling it "one of the best books to appear on the shelves this year".
+Noting it is "one of those rare books—a solid mainstream fantasy novel", Henderson recommended it.

+In Issue 29 of Abyss, Eric Olson called this "the best fantasy/sf novel written in the 1980s ... demonstrating a depth of imagination and characterization which are enviable."

 Colin Greenland reviewed The Anubis Gates for Imagine magazine, and stated that "Power's manic, macabre imagination paints London as a lurid carnival of sinister gypsies, vicious clowns, beggar tyrants, werewolves, ghouls and eyeless things that scuttle in the sewers."

 Dave Langford reviewed The Anubis Gates for White Dwarf #80, and stated that "Profound it isn't but The Anubis Gates offer terrific entertainment and much stealable scenario background for Call of Cockburn or whatever that game is called."

 Algis Budrys declared that Powers "supplies the one thing the reader has to have—and never more needfully than in a time-travel story.
 He supplies room for the reader to participate; to delve into each clearly delineated wonder, to turn it over in his or her own mind with full confidence that the author has honestly drawn the lineaments of the whole scene being presented.
 He invites the reader to interplay."